 While Virgin was going for something whimsical here, I think they ended up with something very practical.
 If you are planning to purchase at least $100 in drinks, two thermal spa passes, and some pressed juice, then this is a no-brainer, because you’re at least breaking even right there, and get to enjoy the rest of the benefits.

 Did it really add a romantic ambiance?
-No, and aside from the labeling it’d not have been awkward if I purchased this package while sailing with a platonic friend - but that’s okay.
+No, and aside from the labeling it would not have been awkward if I had purchased this package while sailing with a platonic friend - but that’s okay.
 Virgin already has a great cruise product for all sorts of traveling parties, including couples - so while I’m not sure this package makes it more romantic, I think they do a good job of that already, so you just have to decide if the benefits are of interest to you, for the way you travel.
 My suggestion would be to think of this more as a “relaxation package” - a way to speed up check-in, enjoy the spa, and enjoy a few extras on your cruise.